Difference Between Yellow vs White Speed Limit Signs

 If an officer issues a speeding ticket, it is most likely for exceeding the official (white) speed limit.
 This will cost at least $150 plus a mandatory surcharge of $88-$93 and will lead to no less three points but as many as 11 points on your New York license, depending on how far above the standard limit you were going.
 Alternatively, there’s a chance you could get hit with a ticket for failure to reduce speed.
 This rarely-issued ticket penalizes drivers who do not slow down for special hazards, such as when approaching train tracks or the crest of a hill.
 It carries a maximum fine of $150 plus a mandatory surcharge of $88-$93 and three points on your license.

 While exceeding an advisory speed is not illegal per se, it can be considered negligent.
 That means if you are involved in an accident while exceeding the advisory limit, you can be liable.

-On top of the listed fines and points, a conviction for any of the above tickets can impact your auto insurance rates.
-In addition, three convictions for speeding within 18 months (or two convictions for speeding in a work zone) will automatically result in a suspended license.
-If you or a loved one has been issued any kind of speeding ticket in New York, contact a lawyer right away to fight the charges and avoid the points associated with a ticket.
-The lawyers of the Rosenblum Law Firm are skilled New York traffic ticket attorneys who are experienced in handling tickets for all types of speeding and other driving-related offenses.
+In addition to the fines and points, a conviction for any kind of speeding ticket can cause your auto insurance rates to skyrocket.
+If you or a loved one has been caught speeding, it is advisable that you consult an attorney to help you avoid the costs and points associated with a ticket.
+The lawyers of the Rosenblum Law Firm are skilled New York traffic ticket attorneys who are experienced in handling tickets for speeding as well as other driving-related offenses.
 Call 888-203-2619 or email the Rosenblum Law Firm today for a free consultation about your case.